keboola/connection-docs/storage/tables/index.md

 when using incremental processing, that row will not be loaded in input mapping.

 The component (e.g. writer) will receive only the highlighted rows.
 If there are no added or updated rows since the last successful run, an empty table will be passed to the component.
-The image below shows setting of Automatic Incremental Processing for the [Snowflake writer](/writers/database/snowflake/):
+The image below shows the setting of Automatic Incremental Processing for the [Snowflake writer](/writers/database/snowflake/):

 {: .image-popup}